 If you’ve been considering trying out classical guitar, you can’t go wrong with any of these beginner books.
 They cover the features I discussed in this article and will give you the skills to become a great guitarist one day.
 Once you’ve moved on from these books, hopefully, you will feel inspired to continue playing and growing as a musician, especially with more instruction from a teacher, and perhaps, you will also have students one day that you can recommend these books to.

-If you haven’t already picked one up, you should look into getting a footstool as well, which will be an important companion to you as you learn how to play classical guitar.
-Click here to find out more about how having a footrest is essential for all classical guitarists and why you should get one today.
+If you haven’t already picked them up, you should look into getting a footstool and other important classical guitar accessories as well.
+These will be important companions to you as you learn how to play classical guitar while using the method of your choice!